swisskala/infiniscript/README.md

 # infiniscript
 InfiniTime Installation + Firmware Build Script for Debian based Linux

+!!!WARNING!!!

+uses --break-system-packages, so use at your own risk, or use a python venv

 Still in works, do not use

 Copy the following code into your terminal, and the script will do the rest: